 There are different ways to get Apache Sling running.
 You can either use Docker, download a distribution or build it from source.

-The easiest way to get Apache Sling running is to use Docker.
+The preferred way to get Apache Sling running is to use Docker.
 If you don't have Docker installed you can skip to the next section.

 We maintain a docker image of our latest release at Apache Sling Docker Image.